Pattern Replication Risk¶

 | AI magnifies strengths of high-performing orgs and dysfunctions of struggling ones | DORA Report 2025 |

-Brute force fixes.
-Raising Docker memory limits instead of finding the leak; adding retry loops instead of fixing the root error.
+Brute-force fixes.
+The agent raises Docker memory limits instead of finding the leak.
+It adds retry loops instead of fixing the root error.

 Excessive mocking.
-Test suites that validate the mocks rather than the code.
+Test suites end up checking the mocks rather than the code.

-Agents retrieve context by syntactic and semantic similarity, not quality.
-The retriever surfaces the nearest matching implementation — a # TODO: remove comment is not a weighting feature.
+Agents retrieve context by syntactic and semantic similarity, not by quality.
+The retriever surfaces the nearest matching implementation.
+A # TODO: remove comment does not lower its rank.

-Generation amplifies the match: few-shot conditioning on in-repo examples dominates prose instructions.
-The model treats surrounding code as higher-fidelity evidence of "what this codebase does" than any guidance, and every new usage becomes retrieval context for the next run.
+Generation then amplifies the match.
+Few-shot conditioning on in-repo examples outweighs prose instructions.
+The model treats surrounding code as stronger evidence of what this codebase does than any guidance.
+Every new usage then becomes retrieval context for the next run.

-Mechanical enforcement beats guidance, the case made in hooks for enforcement vs prompts for guidance.
-A linter rejecting the deprecated pattern removes it from the retrieval surface; a prompt to "prefer the new API" competes with N existing calls and loses.
+Mechanical enforcement beats guidance, the case made in hooks for enforcement over prompts for guidance.
+A linter that rejects the deprecated pattern removes it from the retrieval surface.
+A prompt to "prefer the new API" competes with the existing calls and loses.

 OpenAI's Harness team spent 20% of sprint time cleaning up "AI slop" before arriving at this approach:

 - Encode golden patterns as mechanical rules.
-Linters and CI checks that reject known anti-patterns — prose guidance is routinely overridden by contradicting examples.
+Add linters and CI checks that reject known anti-patterns.
+Contradicting examples routinely override prose guidance.

 - Auto-generate refactoring PRs.
-Replace deprecated patterns with approved alternatives before scaling agent usage — part of getting to codebase readiness.
+Replace deprecated patterns with approved alternatives before you scale agent usage.
+This is part of reaching codebase readiness.

 - Track quality metrics.
 Monitor duplication rates, lint violations, and complexity scores.
-Degradation signals replication is outpacing remediation.
+Rising numbers signal that replication is outpacing remediation.

 Mid-migration codebases.
 Blanket lint rules fire on valid compatibility shims when two patterns intentionally coexist.
-Lint rules require pattern stability to act as deterministic guardrails.
+Lint rules need pattern stability to work as deterministic guardrails.

 Load-bearing deprecated APIs.
-When the replacement isn't available in all deploy targets, encoding a rejection rule creates CI failures with no resolution path.
+When the replacement is not available in all deploy targets, a rejection rule creates CI failures with no way to resolve them.

 Large legacy codebases.
-Pre-remediation spanning months may erase the productivity gain before agents are enabled; narrow rules scoped to new files reduce blast radius.
+Remediation that runs for months may erase the productivity gain before you enable agents.
+Narrow rules scoped to new files reduce the blast radius.

 Key Takeaways¶